 Cusco hostels are clustered within a few blocks of the Plaza de Armas, the city's focal point.
 Some have drivers who will pick you up from the city's long-distance bus station when you arrive but taxis are plentiful and cheap.

-Written by local enthusiast for Cusco hostels
+Written by Travel Expert Cusco

 canuckatlarge